Alpha Delta Theta (social): Merger with Phi Mu

 Despite these gains, Alpha Delta Theta had come into its flowering somewhat late when compared to the other established chapters on its campuses and thus faced several difficulties.

 During the 1920s, while Alpha Delta Theta was prospering in the establishment of chapters, competing organizations had not been idle.
 There was a massive wave of building projects sweeping through those same venerable campuses where Alpha Delta Theta was placing its chapters.
-A decade, or sometimes multiple decades of alumni were able to bankroll and guarantee these projects where a startup chapter may not have such resources.
-Perhaps in a more kind economy, the passage of time would have resolved this in Alpha Delta Theta's favor, but the strain of the Great Depression meant that Greek participation dropped precipitously; larger chapters became shells of themselves, while small chapters were wiped out.
+A decade, or sometimes multiple decades of alumni were able to bankroll and guarantee these projects, where a startup chapter may not have such resources.
+Perhaps in a kinder economy, the passage of time would have resolved this in Alpha Delta Theta's favor, but the strain of the Great Depression meant that Greek participation dropped precipitously; larger chapters became shells of themselves, while small chapters were wiped out.
 Rather than a steep downturn followed by a quick, roaring reset to the economy, the Great Depression lingered, and more than anything, this led to a crisis where chapter after chapter failed: valued chapters on impressive campuses.
 National officers and chapter alumnae were faced with the potential of complete loss, a prospect that had been unthinkable just five years prior.

 Thus, Alpha Delta Theta was not able to survive the 1930s.
 "With some larger chapter houses that were unable to cope with the post-depression years and with the extensive campus building programs necessary to be competitive, its Grand Council decided to take an unprecedented step".
 In the summer of 1938, Alpha Delta Theta officers sought out a national organization with history, values, and ideals similar to their own: Phi Mu was ultimately chosen.
 Carefully and quietly, Alpha Delta Theta and Phi Mu prepared the Letter of Agreement and other pertinent legal documents required for the distribution of Alpha Delta Theta's assets.
 "All officers, chapters, and alumnae groups were contacted in January 1939, and by May the unanimous approval as required by both Constitutions was in hand".
 "Unanimous approval" was an extraordinary feat in itself, and makes clear the focus that this crisis allowed these leaders.
 The summer was spent answering questions and resolving concerns about the merger.
 The affiliation became official on August 30, 1939.

 After the 26th session of the National Panhellenic Conference in White Sulphur Springs, West Virginia, on November 4, 1939, ADT's NPC delegate Violet Young Gentry announced her organization's affiliation with Phi Mu fraternity.
 The next day, Alpha Delta Theta Corporation was dissolved.
 Phi Mu officers began initiating collegiate and alumnae members of Alpha Delta Theta.
 Phi Mu gained five new chapters through affiliation and eight through campus mergers.
 Four new alumnae groups from Alpha Delta Theta were installed as Phi Mu alumnae chapters; ADT's eighteen alumnae groups in cities where Phi Mu had alumnae chapters were disbanded and absorbed into Phi Mu.